Methodological refinement of the submillimeter galaxy magnification bias. II. Cosmological analysis with tomography: Methodology

 \subsection{Data and redshift subsample}

-The details of the data used for computing the cross-correlation signal are discussed in detail in paper I \citet{GON23}.
+The details of the data used for computing the cross-correlation signal are discussed in detail in Paper I \citep{Cue23}.
+The background sample primarily consists of sources with photometric redshifts, while the foreground sample comprises sources with spectroscopic redshifts.
+The analysis involves dividing the foreground sample into redshift bins, necessitating the use of spectroscopic measurements for this particular sample in order to avoid overlapping between bins.
+Photometric errors for the background sample are considered to smooth the background redshift distribution required for the theoretical model but do not present any concerns in this context.

 Specifically, the background sample is selected from the Herschel Astrophysical Terahertz Large Area Survey \citep[H-ATLAS;][]{EAL10} sources in the Galaxy And Mass Assembly (GAMA) fields (G09, G12 and G15) which covers approximately $\sim147$ deg$^2$ of common area and part of the south Galactic pole (SGP), totalling around 60 deg$^2$.
 A photometric redshift selection of $1.2<z<4.0$ was applied to avoid redshift overlap with the lenses.
 As a result, we obtained a sample of approximately 66,000 sources with an average photometric redshift of 2.20.
 The redshift distribution of the background sources used in the study is estimated as $p(z|W)$ for galaxies selected by a window function with a redshift range of $1.2<z<4.0$.
 The distribution takes into account the effect of random errors in photometric redshifts, following the methodology described in \citet{GON17}.

-The foreground or lens sample used in this work is referred to as the "z$_{spec}$ sample" in \citet{GON21}, consisting of approximately 150,000 galaxies with redshifts in the range of 0.2 < z$_{spec}$ < 0.8.
+The foreground or lens sample used in this work is referred to as the "z$_{spec}$ sample" in \citet{GON21}, consisting of approximately 150,000 galaxies with spectroscopic redshifts in the range of 0.2 < z$_{spec}$ < 0.8.
 These redshift values were obtained from the GAMA II spectroscopic survey.
 The total common area used in this study was approximately 207 deg$^2$.
 To facilitate our analysis, we divided the foreground sample into different sub-samples based on their redshift.
 Following the previous results from \citet{BON21}, we adopted the "base case" which involved dividing the entire redshift range into four bins: $0.1<z<0.2$ (bin 1), $0.2<z<0.3$ (bin 2), $0.3<z<0.5$ (bin 3), and $0.5<z<0.8$ (bin 4).
+Since the spectroscopic redshifts for the foreground sources have negligible errors, there is no overlap in the redshift distribution among bins, and no source is misplaced in the wrong bin, although this detail is not critical for cross-correlation analyses with a non-overlapping background sample.